makidoja/DXLOG_KSTChat/README.md

 HTTP: 9880
 ```

+The HTTP service is required for the aircraft map overlay and for passenger/cargo metadata.
+The reliable `X`/`XX`/`XXX` size filter comes from the AirScout path result; passenger/cargo classification additionally depends on the fields supplied by `/planes.json`.

 The station list uses these AirScout indicators:

 - **Green blob** — the best aircraft opportunity is available now.